MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/Microsoft.Graph.Beta.DeviceManagement.Enrollment.md

 ### [Get-MgBetaRoleManagementCloudPcRoleDefinition](Get-MgBetaRoleManagementCloudPcRoleDefinition.md)
 Get the properties and relationships of a unifiedRoleDefinition object of an RBAC provider.
-The following RBAC providers are currently supported:- Cloud PC - device management (Intune)- directory (Azure AD directory roles)- entitlement management (Azure AD entitlement management)- Exchange Online
+The following RBAC providers are currently supported:\n- Cloud PC \n- device management (Intune)\n- directory (Azure AD directory roles)\n- entitlement management (Azure AD entitlement management)\n- Exchange Online

 ### [Get-MgBetaRoleManagementCloudPcRoleDefinitionCount](Get-MgBetaRoleManagementCloudPcRoleDefinitionCount.md)
 Get the number of the resource